The Discrete Langevin Machine: Bridging the Gap Between Thermodynamic and Neuromorphic Systems: Neuromorphic Hardware System

 For the cumulative Gaussian distribution, an absorption of the factor of $1/\tau_{\textnormal{ref}}$ is not possible anymore.
 The resulting activation function with a finite refractory time is deformed.
 The deformation gets larger for larger refractory times, as can be seen in Figure~\ref{fig:cumulativedistributionrefractory}.
 We conclude that the errors of the activation function to the logistic distribution without a refractory mechanism propagate and increase for dynamics with finite refractory times $\tau_\textnormal{ref}$.
 The resulting deformation of the activation function can be identified as a further source of error.

 Within the last level of abstraction of Figure~\ref{fig:flowdiagram}, interactions between neurons or with the neuron itself are in general not constant.
-The so called post-synaptic potential (PSP) corresponds to the received input potential of an interacting neuron~\cite{Petrovici2016}.
+The so-called postsynaptic potential (PSP) corresponds to the received input potential of an interacting neuron~\cite{Petrovici2016}.
 In Appendix~\ref{sec:interaction}, the relation between a correct implementation of the weights based on the interaction kernel is discussed in more detail.
 In this work, only rectangular PSP shapes are considered.
 An investigation of exponential PSP shapes is postponed to future work.

-It is important to distinguish between the refractory mechanism as a property of each neuron itself and the post-synaptic potential.
+It is important to distinguish between the refractory mechanism as a property of each neuron itself and the postsynaptic potential.
 The latter needs only to be taken into account if interactions between neurons are considered.
 In particular, this means that the PSP shape affects only the activation function of the sign-dependent processes due to their self-interacting contribution.